TheClams/yarig/Readme.md

   - [ ] Support option to repeat field description for interrupt derived register
   - [x] Support latex equation in description
   - [ ] Support overlapping register in hardware.
 Exclusive access (RO/WO) is already check at compile time: might be a good place to add some overlap flag to ease the generator job ...
   - [ ] Option to add representation value for enum.
 Syntax could be 'NAME = VAL (repr) "description"'.
-Could be usefull when enum is representing a limited set of integer or real values.
+Could be useful when enum is representing a limited set of integer or real values.
     - [x] Update parser to support new syntax
     - [x] Add python function in the enum class for conversion to/from float
     - [ ] Add C function for conversion to/from float/int ?
 Would need to add option to the generator allowing to disable the feature, use int, float or double as the representation type